 Tab.
-9 - the classification using EU-compatible typology enables international comparisons.
+9 - using EU-compatible typology, the classification enables international comparisons.

 Tab.
-11 - a size of municipality, as of December 31, 2010, from demographic statistics.
+11 - a size of municipality, as of December 31, 2011, from demographic statistics.

 Tab.
 13 - a type of household and the highest education attained by its members.
-Only households where the head of the household is economically active were included.
-In two-parent families, the education of the head of the household is combined with the education of his spouse.
+Only households where the head of household is economically active were included.
+In two-parent families, the education of the head of household is combined with the education of his spouse.
 Some low frequency combinations are omitted.
 Primary education includes secondary-vocational education and persons with incomplete primary education.

 Tab.
-15 - time series of selected household indicators since 2006.
+15 - time series of selected household indicators since 2007.
+As a new item, median annual money income per person has been added to the table.

-2.3.2 Notes to tables with data on persons 16+
+2.3.2 Notes on 16+ tables